-Ligature Choices for Clarinet and Saxophone

-I've tested ligatures extensively, including recording them in performance halls.
+Chuck Currie Ligature Choices for I've tested ligatures extensively, including recording them in performance halls.
 I'm looking for a vibrant, dark, warm, well projected tone with clear articulation on all clarinets and saxophones.
-I tend to favor the lower partials, but there must be enough presence of upper partials to give a contained ringing sound and project well.

-The testing has led me to believe that metal or string projects better than fabric or leather and generally that ligatures that have two vertical rails on the reed surface, and minimal mouthpiece contact are the best, at least for me.
-Fabric ligatures and some metal ligatures have too much material in contact with the mouthpiece, dampening the tone, in my opinion (and the opinion of those who have listened "blind" to the recordings I have made.)
+I tend to favour the lower partials, but there must be enough presence of upper partials to give a contained ringing sound and project well.
+The testing has led me to believe that metal projects better than fabric, leather or string and ligatures that have two vertical rails on the reed surface with nothing touching the edges of the reed, and minimal mouthpiece contact are the best, at least for me.
+Fabric ligatures and some metal ligatures have too much material in contact with the mouthpiece, dampening the tone, in my opinion and the opinion of those who have listened 'blind' to the recordings I have made.
 Beware!
 Any ligature that has minimal contact with the mouthpiece has issues with slipping on the mouthpiece, especially in an orchestral situation where one is shifting the mouthpiece between A, Bb and C clarinets.
 A thin mouthpiece patch on the back of the mouthpiece almost totally obviates the problem, but not with all ligatures.

-"Two Rail" Ligature Reviews

-Daniel Bonade Inverted
+TWO RAIL LIGATURES Daniel Bonade Inverted

-The legendary clarinetist and teacher was the first to design the "two rail ligature," but unfortunately over a few months of playing, the metal weakens and the circumference of the ligature starts to contact the edges of the reed with a noticeable dampening of the sound.
-Robert Marcellus, Bonade's most influential student, pioneered cutting out the center part of the ligature so that there are four shorter rails.
+The legendary clarinettist and teacher was the first to design the 'two rail ligature', but unfortunately over a few months of playing, the metal weakens and the circumference of the ligature starts to touch the edges of the reed with a noticeable dampening of the sound.
+Robert Marcellus, Bonade's most influential student, pioneered cutting out the centre part of the ligature so that there are four shorter rails.
 This gives the reed more freedom and expression, but at the expense of seating it firmly, since the metal is a little soft, so one loses a little bit of the focused ring in the sound.
 Articulation is improved a little.
-These are fine ligatures but need to be replaced once or twice per year, as soon as the metal "tires" and starts to contact the edges of the reed.
+These are fine ligatures but need to be replaced once or twice per year, as soon as the metal tires and starts to contact the edges of the reed.
 BG Super Revelation